mentalisttraceur/python-compose/README.rst

       def rcompose(*functions):
           return compose(*reversed(functions))

-* When you need composition to return a normal function, good as a method:
+* When you need composition to return a normal function:

   .. code:: python